Team London Volunteering Microsites

 We have the right to terminate your access to the Service at any time, without notice, for any reason, including without limitation, breach of these Terms and Conditions.

 We may also at any time, at our sole discretion, suspend, discontinue, withdraw the Website or any part thereof without prior notice and you agree that we shall not be liable to you or any third party for any termination of your access to the Website.

 We are the owner or licensee of all intellectual property rights in the Website, including without limitation, the text, graphics, software and source code connected with or relating to the Website and the Service.
 Those works are protected by copyright laws and treaties around the world.
 All such rights are reserved.

 You must not use any part of the content on our Website for commercial purposes without first obtaining a licence from us or our licensors.

 We do not claim ownership of any materials you post, upload, or submit to any publicly accessible area of the Service.
-However, by doing so you are granting us a worldwide, royalty free, non-exclusive licence to copy, distribute, transmit, reproduce, publicly display, edit, translate or publish such content for as long as you elect to display such content via the Website.
+However, by doing so you are granting us a worldwide, rroyalty-free non-exclusive licence to copy, distribute, transmit, reproduce, publicly display, edit, translate or publish such content for as long as you elect to display such content via the Website.

 7. Linking to the Website

 You must not establish a link in such a way as to suggest any form of association, approval or endorsement on our part where none exists, or establish a link to our site in any website that is not owned by you.

 You agree to indemnify and hold us harmless from and against any breach by you of these Terms and Conditions and/or any claim or demand brought against us by any third party arising out of your use of the Website, the Service or any content submitted, posted, or transmitted through the Service, including without limitation, all claims, actions, proceedings, losses, loss of profits, goodwill, business, reputation, opportunities, data, liabilities, damages, costs, expenses, howsoever suffered or incurred by us in consequence of your breach of these Terms and Conditions.